itea/markless/README.md

     var ih2 = new h2();
     console.log(ih2._mix.colored); // it print true
+    console.log(ih2.colored); // it is undefined
     console.log(ih2._mix.innerText): // it print abc
     console.log(ih2.innerText === ""); // it print true
     console.log(ih2 === ih2._mix.node): // it print true

+The first argument of `mix`(markless expression) can be omitted, or passed as null/undefined.
+In such situation, function inokement of the mixing function will always create a document fragment while constructor invokement never.
+Constructor invokement will use the instance created by the constructor as `this` of the initialization function and `this.node` is undefined because document fragment is not created.

 markless.extendPesudo
 ========

-Markess use pesudoclass to shortern long attribute expression.
+Markless use pesudoclass to shortern long attribute expression.

 For example:

     markless("input:text");
     markless("input type='text'");

 They are equivalent.

+Markless already defined common pesudoclasses but you can define yours.
 Markless provide a function by using which, you can define your own shortcut:

     markless.extendPesudo('css', 'type', 'text/css');